-In 2021, the Monongalia County Commission issued a special district excise tax revenue bond to provide funds to finance the development and financing of certain public infrastructure improvements within the excise tax district including, but not limited to, the following: water lines, sanitary sewer lines, storm water drainage, new road construction, and road improvements, including without limitation a new interstate highway interchange and related improvements, intersection improvements, curbing, traffic control, lighting and other related infrastructure and utilities improvements, and the costs of planning, acquiring, constructing and equipping certain intercollegiate and other athletic facilities, including without limitation, a baseball park and other facilities, fields, parks and/or stadiums, and appurtenances and amenities relating thereto, all within or benefitting the Excise Tax District.
-The aggregate amount issued in the Series 2021 C Bond was \$47,180,000, of which \$5,588,629 has been drawn and is outstanding.
+In 2021, the Monongalia County Commission issued a special district excise tax revenue bond to provide funds to finance the development and financing of certain public infrastructure improvements within the excise tax district including, but not limited to, the following: water lines, sanitary sewer lines, storm water drainage, new road construction, and road improvements, including without limitation a new interstate highway interchange and related improvements, intersection improvements, curbing, traffic control, lighting and other related infrastructure and other facilities, including without limitation, a baseball park and other facilities, fields, parks and/or stadiums, and appurtenances and amenities relating thereto, all within or benefitting the Excise Tax District.
+The aggregate amount issued in the Series 2021 C Bond was \$47,180,000, of which \$5,588,629 has been drawn and \$3,825,629 is outstanding.
 According to the Bond Indenture the 2021 Excise Tax Bond shall evidence indebtedness only to the extent that such principal has been advanced and is outstanding as reflected on such Record of Advances.
 The principal and interest on the Series 2021 C Bond is to be paid from and secured by a pledge of 50% of the net excise tax revenues generated in the Excise Tax District with additional rent to be payable from time to time by West Virginia University pursuant to the lease purchase agreement.
 Estimated annual debt service requirements to maturity for the bond is not yet available because the bond has not been fully drawn.